 - ClickToTweet – allows you to embed pre-written tweets into your posts or pages for easy social sharing

 - Yoast SEO – Easy way to add the Search Engine Optimization pieces of a keyword and description below each post or page so they are easily found on Google.
 The fields appear on the “Add New Post” editor page beneath the text-editing box.
+Without SEO, your website may never gain the exposure it needs to rank highly. the rank way are professional seo reseller has the knowledge, experience, and professional staff you need to see real results on your site.

 Generally, once you get to this point, just Google “Wordpress plugin for ___” and you’ll get lots of recommendations and even videos.
 You can always deactivate or delete plugins so it doesn’t hurt to try them out.
 And as you check out other websites, you’ll discover new plugins and such to try to mimic.